Palm Island

 Palm Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Palm Island's estimated population is around 2,323.
-This reflects an increase of 185 people since the 2021 Census, which reported a population of 2,138.
-The change was inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 26 persons per square kilometer.
-Palm Island's growth rate of 8.7% since the 2021 census exceeded that of its SA3 area (3.8%) and SA4 region, marking it as a growth leader in the region.
+Palm Island's population was estimated at 2,323 as of February 2026, reflecting an increase of 185 people since the 2021 Census.
+This growth represents an 8.7% increase from the previous census figure of 2,138 people.
+The latest ABS ERP data release (June 2024) and subsequent address validation were used to estimate this population.
+This results in a density ratio of 26 persons per square kilometer.
+Palm Island's growth rate exceeded that of its SA3 area (3.8%) and SA4 region, making it a growth leader in the region.
 Natural growth contributed approximately 99.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Future population trends project an above median growth for national non-metropolitan areas, with the Palm Island statistical area (Lv2) expected to expand by 403 persons to 2041, reflecting a total increase of 17.4% over the 17 years.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Future population trends project an above median growth for national non-metropolitan areas, with the suburb expected to expand by 404 persons to 2041, reflecting a total increase of 17.4% over the 17 years.

 Frequently Asked Questions - Population